joannakl/cs102/syllabus.markdown

 __Not Fair Actions__

-- Working and completing a weekly problem set and adding names of students who did not participate in the group work as authors.
+- Working and completing a weekly problem set and adding names of students who did not participate in the group work as authors (when submissions are expected).
 - Splitting the problem set problems between multiple students and submitting as a group.
 (Each member of the group has to participate in solving every problem.)
 - Making your solutions available to others (publicly or privately) prior to the end of